cs2113-f24/cs2113-f24.github.io/projects/project-2.md

 ### Required methods and classes

 Your GWack GUI must have the following functionality:
 * a class named `GWackClientGUI` that represents the GUI and contains the `main` method to display the GUI.
+You'll also need to provide all methods required by the unit tests.
 * a class named `ClientNetworking` that is used by the GUI to set up a connection to the server and manages messages to and from the server.
 This class should store some kind of `Thread` object (which you should declare inside of this class as a private class that extends `Thread`) which has a `run` method that collects messages passed down from the server and updates the GUI accordingly.
+You'll also need to provide all methods required by the unit tests.

 Your GWack channel must have the following functionality:
 * a class named `GWackChannel` that represents the server and contains the `main` method, as well as a `serve` method, and any methods referenced in the unit tests.
 The `serve` method takes an argument; when its argument is `-1`, the while loop inside of serve should run forever; otherwise, the while loop should run as many times as the integer passed in (see unit tests for an example of how the latter is used).